Inboxen/mysql-postgresql-converter/README.md

 MySQL to PostgreSQL Converter
 =============================

-Lanyrd's MySQL to PostgreSQL conversion script.
+Forked from Lanyrd's MySQL to PostgreSQL conversion script.
 Use with care.

-This script was designed for our specific database and column requirements - notably, it doubles the lengths of VARCHARs due to a unicode size problem we had, places indexes on all foreign keys, and presumes you're using Django for column typing purposes.
+This script was changed for our specific database and column requirements - notably, VARCHARs have COLLATE removed beacuse we used utf8mb4 in MySQL (which Postgres calls utf8), places indexes on all foreign keys, and presumes you're using Django for column typing purposes.

+To reiterate: this script assumes your MySQL database was using the utf8mb4 encoding and the target Postgres database is using utf8.

 How to use
 ----------